 - Accountability: Allowing users to understand and influence outcomes.

 Aampe’s journey provides a great real-world example of balancing AI SaaS complexity and usability while maintaining user trust.
 Since 2023, Eleken designer Julia Haievska has been working as part of Aampe’s team, helping build trust and usability through thoughtful design.
-She’s shared key lessons from this collaboration that show how design can make AI-powered products more transparent, reliable, and ethical.
+She’s shared key lessons from this collaboration that show how design can make AI-powered products more transparent, reliable, and aligned with ethical guidelines.

 Oh, and one more thing: Aampe’s success speaks for itself.
 In December 2024, they secured $18 million in Series A funding.
 So, there’s plenty we can learn from their approach.
 Let’s dive into these lessons.

 Lesson 1.
-Make AI’s work visible through design
+Make AI’s system work visible through design

 Imagine trying to drive a car with a dashboard that hides your speedometer, fuel gauge, and warning lights.
 You wouldn’t trust the car because you’d have no idea what’s going on.
-That’s exactly how users feel when AI decisions happen behind the scenes without any explanation.
+That’s exactly how users feel when decisions of artificial intelligence happen behind the scenes without any explanation.
+AI decision-making process has to be clear.

 Aampe faced this challenge with their message personalization engine.
 Customers wanted to understand how AI chose the right message frequency without spamming users or missing opportunities.
 The original solution was a simple table of data, but it left much to the imagination.
 It was functional — but far from transparent.